CPS353-Suny-New-Paltz/project-starter-code-anarianna657-bit/README.md

 I selected an upper bound of 4 threads for the multithreaded compute engine.
 This is enough parallelism to show concurrency while avoiding unnecessary thread overhead for small workloads.

+## Final Project (New addition): ReviewDog Checkstyle Integration
+This project extends the CI infrastructure by integrating ReviewDog with Checkstyle.
+Checkstyle violations are reported directly as GitHub pull request review comments, improving developer feedback and code review clarity.